maylands-rotary/rotary/Constitution.md

 #### Section 2 - Automatic Termination.

-a. _Exceptions._ Membership shall automatically terminate when a member no longer meets the membership qualifications, except that when a member moves from the locality of this club or the surrounding area, but continues to meet all conditions of club membership, the board may:
+Membership shall automatically terminate when a member no longer meets the membership qualifications.

-    1. allow a member to remain in this club; or

-    2. grant a special leave of absence, not to exceed one year, to enable the member to visit and become known to a club in the new community.

-b. _Rejoining._ When a member in good standing has their membership terminated as described in subsection (a), that person may apply for membership again, under the same or another business, profession, occupation, community service, or other classification.
+a. _Rejoining._ When a member in good standing has their membership terminated, that person may apply for membership again, under the same or another business, profession, occupation, community service, or other classification.

-c. _Termination of Honorary Membership._ Honorary membership shall automatically terminate at the end of the term of membership set by the board unless extended.
+b. _Termination of Honorary Membership._ Honorary membership shall automatically terminate at the end of the term of membership set by the board unless extended.
 The board may revoke an honorary membership at any time.

 ### Section 3 - Termination Non-payment of Dues.